turri21/TatungEinstein_poseidon-ep4cgx150/Readme.md

 ### Known issues:

-The Einstein 256 some graphics modes are not displayed properly.
+Some graphics modes are not displayed properly.

 Scanlines do not work properly in 256 mode.